- How does FlightAware handle flights around the world? What is FlightAware's service area?

 I believe I witnessed a traffic conflict, altitude deviation, or some other anomaly.
 Should I report it?
 (Back to top)

-Can I use FlightAware for a crazy purpose such as operational functions or in flight for navigation or traffic advisories?
+Can I use FlightAware for operational functions or in flight for navigation or traffic advisories?
 (Back to top)

 Why does FlightAware show two airlines flights operating simultaneously with the same flight number?
 Is that possible?
 (Back to top)